fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: left ::

-Reminders:
-- LHCb makes use of *Analysis Productions* for centralised tupling
+LHCb makes use of **Analysis Productions** for centralised tupling
-    - an analysis facility in themselves
+- an *analysis facility* in themselves
-- Data volumes in run 4 will be similar to run 3 --> analysis workflows will likely be similar as well.
+Data volumes in run 4 will be similar to run 3 --> analysis workflows will likely be similar as well.
 - Run 5 is when things will likely change.

 :: right ::